 Nav’s Final Word: Construction Line of Credit

-A construction line of credit is a valuable financial tool that can help you build and grow your business.
-You can use it to secure the capital you need to pay for equipment and materials, hire more contractors, and get through slow periods.
+A construction line of credit or a general business line of credit is a valuable financial tool that can help you build and grow your business.
+You can use it to secure the capital you need to pay for equipment and materials, hire more contractors, and manage cash flow.